manofsteele/conway/README.md

 ## Background

-Conway's game of life is not a game in the usual sense of the word.
+Conway's Game of Life is not a game in the usual sense of the word.
 The only "player" is the computer.
 The game takes place on a two-dimensional grid of squares, each of which is one of two colors.
 One of these colors is designated as "alive", and the others are called "dead" squares.
 A simple set of rules governs the state